galaxyproject/galaxy-hub/src/authnz/config/index.md

 highlight: true
 ---

-_This is page explains how to configure this feature, for user-specific docs, please refer to [this](/src/authnz/use/index.md) page._
+_This page explains how to configure this feature, for user-specific docs, please refer to [this](/src/authnz/use/index.md) page._

 # Galaxy Authentication Configuration Options